demisto/content-docs/docs/integrations/context-standards-mandatory.md

          "type": "STRING, The type of the indicators that are associated with the domin", "description": "STRING, The description of the indicators that are associated with the domain."
     },
-    "MalwareFamily": "STRING, The malware family associated with the domain" "WHOIS": {
+    "MalwareFamily": "STRING, The malware family associated with the domain", "WHOIS": {
         "DomainStatus": "STRING, The status of the domain.", "NameServers": "STRING, A list of name servers, for example: 'ns1.bla.com, ns2.bla.com'.",